corda/corda-docs-portal/content/en/platform/corda/4.5/open-source/app-upgrade-notes.md

 {{< note >}}
 Platform Version 5 requires a different version of Gradle, so if you’re intending to upgrade past Platform Version 4 you may wish to skip updating Gradle here and upgrade directly to the version required by Platform Version 5.
 You’ll still need to alter the version numbers in your Gradle file as shown in this section.
 See [Step 2.
-Update Gradle version and associated dependencies](#step-2-adjust-the-version-numbers-in-your-gradle-build-files)
+Adjust the version numbers in your Gradle build files](#step-2-adjust-the-version-numbers-in-your-gradle-build-files)

 {{< /note >}}